MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks

 \subsection{Experimental Setup}

 \paragraph{Datasets and Query Selection} We evaluate our poisoning attacks on two multimodal QA benchmarks: MultimodalQA (MMQA)~\citep{talmor2021multimodalqa} and WebQA~\citep{chang2022webqa} following RagVL~\citep{chen2024mllm}.
-Both benchmarks consist of multimodal, knowledge-seeking QA pairs.
-To ensure that our evaluation focues on queries requiring external multimodal context, we filter out questions that can already be answered correctly without it.
-Specifically, we prompt LLaVA~\citep{liu2024llavanext} and Qwen-VL-Chat~\citep{bai2023qwen} to answer each question in the validation set without the associated context and retain only those for which both models fail.
-This yields 125 (out of 229) QA pairs for MMQA and 1,261 (out of 2,511) QA pairs for WebQA.
-In MMQA, each query is linked to a single image-text context, while WebQA often needs two contexts.
-Aggregating these contexts results in a multimodal knowledge base $\mathcal{D}$ of $|\mathcal{D}| = 229$ for MMQA and $|\mathcal{D}| = 2,115$ for WebQA. \looseness=-1
+Both benchmarks contain multimodal, knowledge-seeking QA pairs.
+To focus on queries requiring external multimodal context, we filter out questions that can be answered correctly without retrieval.
+Specifically, we prompt LLaVA~\citep{liu2024llavanext} and Qwen-VL-Chat~\citep{bai2023qwen} to answer each question without context and retain only those both models answer incorrectly.
+This yields 125/229 QA pairs for MMQA and 1,261/2,511 for WebQA.
+In MMQA, each query is linked to a single image-text context, while WebQA often needs two; aggregating these contexts forms a multimodal knowledge base $\mathcal{D}$. \looseness=-1

-\paragraph{Baselines} In our multimodal RAG framework, CLIP~\citep{radford2021learning}, OpenCLIP~\citep{openclip}, SigLIP~\citep{zhai2023sigmoid}, and BLIP2~\citep{li2023blip} are used as retrievers, while Qwen-VL-Chat~\citep{bai2023qwen} and LLaVA~\citep{liu2024llavanext} serve as reranker and generator.
-Given $\mathcal{D}$, the retriever selects the top-$N$ most relevant contexts and the reranker refines these to the top-$K$, which are passed to the generator.
+\paragraph{Baselines} In our multimodal RAG framework, CLIP~\citep{radford2021learning}, OpenCLIP~\citep{openclip}, and SigLIP~\citep{zhai2023sigmoid} are used as retrievers, while Qwen-VL-Chat~\citep{bai2023qwen} and LLaVA~\citep{liu2024llavanext} serve as reranker and generator.
+Given $\mathcal{D}$, the retriever selects the top-$N$ most relevant contexts, and the reranker refines these to the top-$K$, which are passed to the generator.
 We employ three setups: (1) no reranking ($N=m$), (2) image-only reranking ($N=5, K=m$), and (3) image + caption reranking ($N=5, K=m$), where $m$ is the number of contexts the generator consumes ($m=1$ for MMQA, $m=2$ for WebQA).
 These settings expose our attack to diverse retrieval-reranking conditions for comprehensive evaluations.